Khanskaya (air base)

-Khanskaya (ICAO: URKH) is a Russian Air Force air base located on the north-west of Maykop, Russia.
+Khanskaya (ICAO: URKH) is a Russian Aerospace Forces air base located on the north-west of Maykop, Russia.
 The airport was used also for civil aviation up to 2009.

 The base is home to the 761st Training Aviation Regiment which flies the Aero L-39C Albatros under the 783rd Aviation Training Centre for the Training of Flight Personnel.

 The regiment moved here during 1991.

+As of October 2024 Khanskaya air base was reportedly home to the 272nd Training Aviation Regiment.

+On 10 October 2024, a Ukrainian drone attack targeted the Khanskaya airbase causing a fire detected by NASA's FIRMS.